-The National REDD+ Commission (CN-REDD+), within the Ministry of Environment, Urban Health and Sustainable Development, leads the REDD+ process at national level.
+The REDD+ Secrétariat Exécutif Permanent (SEP-REDD+), within the Ministry of Sanitation, Environment, and Sustainable Development, leads the REDD+ process at national level.
 There is also an interministerial Technical Committee on REDD+ (CT-REDD+).

-Côte d'Ivoire is a beneficiary of the World Bank's Forest Carbon Partnership Facility and is a partner country of UN-REDD.
+Côte d'Ivoire is a member of the Tropical Forest Alliance (TFA), a beneficiary of the World Bank's Forest Carbon Partnership Facility and is a partner country of UN-REDD.